Diagnostic Yield of WES in Infantile HCM with Normal CMA: A Case of PTPN11-associated Noonan Syndrome

 1. Clinical Presentation: The Diagnostic Odyssey

 A 6-month-old male presented with feeding difficulties and failure to thrive.
-Echocardiography revealed severe hypertrophic cardiomyopathy (LVH) and mild pulmonary valve stenosis.
+Echocardiography revealed Hypertrophic cardiomyopathy (HP:0001639) and mild Pulmonary valve stenosis (HP:0001642).
 Despite a strong clinical suspicion of Noonan syndrome, initial Chromosomal Microarray (CMA) was Normal.

 2. The Diagnosis: Definitive Identification via WES